supreethr23/dp-300-database-administrator/Instructions/Labs/01-provision-sql-vm.md

     > - If you need any assistance, please contact us at labs-support@spektrasystems.com.
 We are available 24/7 to help you out.

-### Task 2:Connect to SQL Server on an Azure Virtual Machine
+### Task 2 - Connect to SQL Server on an Azure Virtual Machine

 1. On the **Overview** page for the virtual machine, select the **Connect** button.